wangziqi2013/wangziqi2013.github.io/_posts/2020-08-24-timestone.markdown

 object, which can be checked by comparing the pointer in the master's header with the log entry's address, it is simply skipped.
 For the most up-to-date object, it is copied back to the master object, and all checkpoint objects on the same addresses are reclaimed after two grace periods.

+The OLog is GC'ed when the ckpt-ts is updated.
+All entries whose commit timestamps are before the ckpt-ts can be reclaimed, since the working set of these instances have been persisted to the NVM.